dlotterman/metal_code_snippets/documentation_stage/stash/metal_rescue_clone.md

 ## Provision the destination instance:

-- `metal device create --hostname image02dst-sv --plan c3.medium.x86 --metro sv --operating-system rocky_9 --project-id YOURPROJECTID -t "metalcli"`
+- `metal device create --hostname image02dst-sv --plan c3.medium.x86 --metro sv --operating-system rocky_9 --project-id $YOURPROJECTID -t "metalcli"`

 Wait for it to finish provisioning and be marked as "Ready"